AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 ___________________________

-In the Ethereum roadmap, [the switch to PoS is planned for June 2018](https://np.reddit.com/r/ethereum/comments/609yjl/vladzamfir_if_the_price_of_ether_stays_high_i/df4r7hq/) (the switch has been [postponed several times](https://www.quora.com/When-will-ethereum-switch-to-proof-of-stake)). **At this stage, of course PoS in ETH is not ready yet,** but what is the hype all about, really?
+In the Ethereum roadmap, [the switch to Proof-of-stake is planned for June 2018](https://np.reddit.com/r/ethereum/comments/609yjl/vladzamfir_if_the_price_of_ether_stays_high_i/df4r7hq/) (the switch has been [postponed several times](https://www.quora.com/When-will-ethereum-switch-to-proof-of-stake)). **At this stage, of course Proof-of-stake in ETH is not ready yet,** but what is the hype all about, really?

 PoS is not convenient for big miners, it is not convenient for hobby miners/stakers, it is not convenient for traders & holders because it introduces new possible problems and reasons for forks - but it's the next big thing because it is a system that is "more fair" and also "eco friendly"?
 Quite serious there?